patryksladek/InvoiceR/README.md

 **Sample .NET application implemented with basic CQRS approach using Clean Architecture and Blazor on the UI.**
 **Program for issuing sales invoices and processing payments with the support of foreign currencies.**

-# Give a Star! :star:
+## Give a Star! :star:

 My primary focus in this project is on quality.
 Creating a good quality product involves a lot of analysis, research and work.
 It takes a lot of time.
-If you like this project, learned something or you are using it in your applications, please give it a star ⭐.
+If you like this project, learned something or you are using it in your applications, please give it a star.
 This is the best motivation for me to continue this work.
 Thanks!

 ## ✨ Features